 - In the novel, Kim, a resolution of the recurring drama of the hybrid character?
 Is it significant that it is Kipling’s last major writing on India?
 If Kim is a hybrid character who succeeds, why does Kipling deviate from his repetition with this particular character?
 Why should Kim succeed?
 What sets him apart from the other hybrid characters?

 - Why is Kipling fascinated with Masonry and Mithraism?
 Which themes are constructed with the ie aid of these portrayals?
 Do these groups help Kipling’s hybrid characters?
 Can these groups be seen as “imagined communities” which allow for a space and a language for diverse peoples to come in contact?
 If so, to what extent are Masonry and Mithraism metaphors for Empire?
 Does the organization within each of Kipling’s collections of short stories help create an imagined community?
 Is this imagined community intended to be Anglo-Indian or Indian or British?

-- Is there one of multiple narrators in Kipling’s short stories of India?
+- Is there one of the multiple narrators in Kipling’s short stories of India?
 Does Kipling treat this narrator as an authorial mouthpiece or an ironic character?
 If Kipling’s narrators are ironic characters, why does Kipling problematize voicing in his work?

 - How is the Other, as embodied by native Indians, presented in Kipling?
 What seems to be Kipling’s relationship with the Other?

 - How, if at all, is Kipling’s identity as an Anglo-Indian significant to his short stories about India?